michael-basil/michael-basil.github.io/health.md

 * Enjoyment comes from observing the present moment for what it brings or omits
 * Health pursuits cost nothing and are best when simple
 * Sugar and processed foods are detrmental with no exceptions
+* The body seeks homeostatis and the weight set point can be moved
+* Weight loss plateus can be punched through with fasting exercises
 * Fasting improves metabolism, has anti-aging effects and can be Relaxing
 * Addiction behaviors when identified are systematically observed and erradicated
+* Discomfort comes from a lack of familiarity or unmet expectation and done well we can learn
+* Happiness and tranquility come from within when we are present in any situation

 ## What are my current habits when at my best?